 2019–20: USU Operations (The Customer Service Experience)

-The USU’s Manager of Administration and Assessment is responsible for driving the plan.
+The USU’s Acting Assistant Director of Administration and Technology is responsible for driving the plan.
 The manager is supported by the Coordinator of Assessment and Special Initiatives, as well as by a student Assessment Assistant who collaborate currently with approximately one-third of the USU’s department managers, coordinators and supervisors who routinely assess.

-The manager and coordinator collaborate with student affairs assessment professionals from the National Association of Student Personnel Administrators (NASPA), the Association of College Unions International (ACUI), the American College Personnel Association (ACPA), the American Evaluation Association (AEA) and CampusLabs to design instruments.
+The acting assistant director and coordinator collaborate with student affairs assessment professionals from the National Association of Student Personnel Administrators (NASPA), the Association of College Unions International (ACUI), the American College Personnel Association (ACPA), the American Evaluation Association (AEA) and CampusLabs to design instruments.
 The USU Executive Director and the Associate Executive Director have established collaborations with the CSUN Office of Institutional Research.

-The manager and coordinator will take advantage of assessment-based online trainings, conferences, books, higher education professionals, mentors, courses and certifications to learn and expand their skill sets.
-The manager and coordinator will mentor department managers about assessment design, reporting, evaluation and intervention improvements.
+The acting assistant director and coordinator will take advantage of assessment-based online trainings, conferences, books, higher education professionals, mentors, courses and certifications to learn and expand their skill sets.
+The acting assistant director and coordinator will mentor department managers about assessment design, reporting, evaluation and intervention improvements.

 Key assessment results will be shared with stakeholders through the USU annual report and routine assessment website updates.